 Low self-esteem can also affect a young person’s social relationships and schoolwork.

 If your child suffers from low self-esteem, you could look into online therapy or books that explain how to boost self-esteem.
 Talking about therapy options with your GP is always a good idea too.

 Family therapists work with your child and the people who are important to your child, especially family members.
 This can be really useful because close relationships are often the way to help someone recover from difficulties and improve life.

-During a family therapy session, a family therapist encourages family members to think about each other’s viewpoints, experiences and beliefs and to find constructive ways of supporting each other.
+During a family therapy session, a family therapist encourages family members to think about each other’s viewpoints, experiences and beliefs, find constructive ways of supporting each other and solve problems together.